andrija-djurovic/monobinShiny/README.md

                        case values to be imputed should be defined as a list of numeric values (or values that can coerce to numeric including NA) separated by comma (,).

 Ultimate goal of this module is to create report of descriptive statistics.
 Image below presents example of descriptive report.
-Details on calculated metrics can be found in help page of ```?desc.stat```.
+Details on calculated metrics can be found in the help page of the function  ```desc.stat (?desc.stat)```.
 As it can be seen, user has a possibility to download descriptive statistics report as well as data set used for its creation.
 If imputation procedures are run, data set will contain added risk factors (.csv files).

 ![plot](./pics/pic04.png)